KitchenAid Dishwasher Reset (Simple & Straightforward Steps)

 Remove the clogs from the disposal housing by opening the grinder from the bottom using an Allen wrench.

-If the garbage disposal is connected directly to your dishwasher, check that the plugin the hose is removed for the dishwasher to work properly.
+If the garbage disposal is connected directly to your dishwasher, check that the plugin of the hose is removed for the dishwasher to work properly.

 Clogged Drain Valve